 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-Next week is going to be a short week, due to the Thanksgiving holiday, but this week was a busy one.
+We’re already halfway through March and spring is just around the corner!

 The weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: